caiomajdalani/protractor-cucumber/readme.md

 ## Reports

-1. To see reports:
+1. To see reports, open the .hmtl file on firefox on path:

 ```
-Open the .hmtl file on firefox on path: ./e2e/tests_result/cucumber_report.html
+./e2e/tests_result/cucumber_report.html

 ```